zilfar/cicdjenkins/READMe.md

   ![](images/cicd_jenkins.png)

 ### For deployment job in Jenkins
-- In the execute shell of CD job
+- In the execute shell of a CD job

 ```
 # we need to by pass the key asking stage with below command: